Genital leiomyoma: Vaginal

 Vaginal paraurethral leiomyoma is another type of genital leiomyoma that is also less common compared to other types of leiomyoma.
 It presents as a benign tumor of the smooth muscle in the genitourinary tract, which includes urinary and genital organs, that can grow rapidly during pregnancy.
-On the other hand, the tumor tend to decrease in size upon menopause.
+On the other hand, the tumor tends to decrease in size upon menopause.
 This may be due to the growth of tumor that is dependent on hormones.
-There is not a definite cause for the development of the disease, but one that was hypothesized is that it originates from a blood vessel tissue and smooth muscle fiber residue in an embryo.
+There is not a definite cause for the development of the disease, but one hypothesis is that it originates from a blood vessel tissue and smooth muscle fiber residue in an embryo.
 Imaging and histopathological examination is used for diagnosis of the disease.
 Furthermore, treatment of the disease is to surgically remove the tumor.

-Vulvar Leiomyomas are one the most prominent types of genital leiomyomas.
+Vulvar leiomyomas are one the most prominent types of genital leiomyomas.
 Lesions to the vulva may be up to 15 cm in length and they are reported to be acutely painful.
 Enlargement of these leiomyomas may occur during pregnancy.

 Scrotal

 Scrotal leiomyoma is considered to be an extremely rare type of genital leiomyoma.
-Because leiomyomas in the scrotum are usually painless and slowly grows over time, there is a delay in physician referral, with an average of 6–7 years.
+Because leiomyomas in the scrotum are usually painless and grow slowly over time, there is a delay in physician referral, with an average of 6–7 years.
 Physician referral usually occurs when people notice their testicles growing and getting heavier.
 A review of 11,000 cases of benign and malignant tumors of the scrotum found 11 cases of scrotal leiomyoma.
-Scrotal leiomyomas can affect males of any age and race, but are more common in Caucasians from the ages of 40-60.
+Scrotal leiomyomas can affect males of any age and race, but are more common in Caucasians from the ages of 40–60.
 The tumor in the scrotum has an average diameter of 6.4 cm.

 Signs and symptoms

 People with leiomyoma can be presented as asymptomatic, or having no symptoms.
 However, some people may experience severe symptoms that can interfere with daily activities.
 Common symptoms are recurrent pain and pressure in the affected region.
 People with uterine leiomyoma can experience pain during urination, bowel movements, and sexual intercourse.
 Other symptoms are abnormal vaginal bleeding and severe menstrual cramps.

-Nipple-Areolar leiomyomas can affect one or both nipples, presenting with symptoms of nipple tenderness.
+Nipple-areolar leiomyomas can affect one or both nipples, presenting with symptoms of nipple tenderness.
 People with leiomyomas in the scrotum generally notice a growing testicle over a span of multiple years, where it can grow and become heavy to the point of discomfort.
 Due to the painless and slow, progressive growth of the tumor, the time frame between recognizing the tumor and surgical removal can be anywhere from 2 to 20 years.